 There are three other factors affecting a global rollout of RCS.

 One is that RCS works over IP channels — if you don’t have any internet connectivity (either network or wi-fi) RCS won’t work.
 In this case, however, SMS can be used as a fallback.
 There’s a loss of some functionality, but it doesn’t spell disaster.

-The second is trickier – Apple is still on the fence when it comes to RCS.
-Their iMessage platform doesn’t currently support RCS and it is unclear when it will.
+The second is trickier — Apple is still on the fence when it comes to RCS.
+Their iMessage platform doesn’t currently offer RCS support and it is unclear when it will.
 Since the iPhone accounts for 20% of the global handset market (closer to 50% in North America), that compromises interoperability and complicates A2P use-cases.
+Enterprises will only be able to reach Android users.
 Operators could potentially offer their own apps on the iStore, but this negates much of the inherent convenience of RCS.

 Finally, there is a question of pricing.
 Whilst those enterprises exploring RCS Business Messaging essentially have a “blank canvas”, more cautious parties might be wondering how cost-effective their own campaigns would be in this new format.
 Whilst existing campaigns can act as prototypes in this regard, as well as in terms of proof-of-concept, actual results and pricing structures remain opaque.

 There are still questions as to whether it is better to have a per message or per session cost, for example.
 And for some hypothetical pricing structures, the technology to properly ensure billing is lacking.

 For MNOs, the question is even more pressing.
 How are they to effectively monetise RCS so that it proves sustainable?
 Whilst RCS promises to recoup some of the A2P messaging business lost to OTTs, it must do so at a price that not only pays for itself but also compensates for any SMS A2P messaging lost to the newer, more evolved format.